ablab/spades/assembler/src/projects/spaligner/README.md

 ### <a name="nucparams"></a> Nucleotide sequence alignment

-* `run_dijkstra: true` Run Dijkstra algorithm to find alignment between hits, if `run_dijkstra: false`, SPAligner will check limited number of paths and return the best one.
+* `run_dijkstra: true` Run Dijkstra algorithm to find alignment between anchors, if `run_dijkstra: false`, SPAligner will check limited number of paths and return the best one.
-* `restore_ends: true` Restore alignment path before leftmost hit and after rightmost hit.
+* `restore_ends: true` Restore alignment path before leftmost anchor and after rightmost anchor.

-* `internal_length_cutoff: 200` Hits with length < `internal_length_cutoff` will be filtered out.
+* `internal_length_cutoff: 200` Anchors with length < `internal_length_cutoff` will be filtered out.
-* `path_limit_stretching: 1.3` Pair of hits is considered to be compatible if (the minimal distance between them in graph)
+* `path_limit_stretching: 1.3` Pair of anchors is considered to be compatible if (the minimal distance between them in graph)
                                 < `path_limit_stretching` * (the distance between their positions on sequence).
-* `path_limit_pressing: 0.7` Pair of hits is considered to be compatible if (the minimal distance between them in graph)
+* `path_limit_pressing: 0.7` Pair of anchors is considered to be compatible if (the minimal distance between them in graph)
                                 > `path_limit_pressing` * (the distance between their positions on sequence).
-* `max_path_in_chaining: 15000` Limit on number of paths to consider between two hits on hits chaining step.
+* `max_path_in_chaining: 15000` Limit on number of paths to consider between two anchors on anchors chaining step.
-* `max_vertex_in_chaining: 5000` Limit on number of vertices to consider between two hits on hits chaining step.
+* `max_vertex_in_chaining: 5000` Limit on number of vertices to consider between two anchors on anchors chaining step.

 ### <a name="aaparams"></a>Amino acid sequence alignment